Chelsoconn/210/notes.md

   - During the creation phase, JavaScript only encounters one declaration: the `boo` function on line 3.
 It puts the name `boo` in the global scope.
 During the execution phase, the first thing that happens is that JavaScript encounters `boo()` on line 1.
 Since line 1 is in the global scope, JavaScript looks to the global scope for an identifier named `boo`.
 That name exists since it was found during the creation phase.
 Therefore, JavaScript only needs to call the `boo` function.

-- What is hoisting?

-  - JavaScript engines operate in two main phases: a **creation phase** and an **execution phase**.
-  - The effect of this process is that all the declarations get hoisted -- raised, lifted, moved -- to the top of their defined scope

-  - JavaScript hoists function declarations to the top of the scope; it hoists the entire function declaration, including the body:

-  - Function declarations have function scope.
-That's another way of saying that hoisting also occurs with nested functions:

   - ```javascript
     console.log(getName());